-- 1. A procedural [or substantive] error occurred that significantly impacted the outcome of the hearing (e.g. substantiated bias, material deviation from established procedures, etc.); - 2.
+- 1. A procedural [or substantive] error occurred that significantly impacted the outcome of the hearing (e.g., substantiated bias, material deviation from established procedures, etc.). - 2.
 To consider new evidence, unavailable during the original hearing or investigation, that could substantially impact the original finding or sanction.
 A summary of this new evidence and its potential impact must be included; and/or - 3.
-The sanctions imposed fall outside the range of sanctions designated for this offense and the cumulative conduct history of the responding party.
+The sanctions fall outside the range designated for the offense and the cumulative conduct history of the responding party.